 Everyone knows sleep is important and that you need roughly 7-8hours for a good night sleep.
 It is gateway for recovery and resetting your body to function properly for the next day.
 Not enough sleep you feel tired and groggy, but why?
 A recent study published in October 2013 found out that on a molecular level, sleep is designed to cleanse the brain.
-They summarized that “the restorative nature of sleep appears to be the result of active clearance of the by-products of neural activity that accumulate during wakefulness”.
+They summarised that “the restorative nature of sleep appears to be the result of active clearance of the by-products of neural activity that accumulate during wakefulness”.
 Therefore it removes potential harmful toxins in and around the brain, including the fluid around the brain called CSF (cerebrospinal fluid).
 Hence this is a reason why you feel groggy with lack of sleep, as there is an over accumulation of these neuro-toxins within the brain and CSF!

 However it also about quality of sleep and not just quantity.
 If your tossing and turning all night long, you will most likely not get the deep sleep that you need.
 Tips to help getting a good night, deep sleep: